-F. Gifts for Potential Enrollees
+Gifts for Potential Enrollees

-MCOs may provide promotional gifts valued at or under \$15 to potential MCO enrollees.
-MCOs may distribute promotional gifts valued at more than \$15 to current enrollees only.
-A gift worth \$15 or less must be based on the retail purchase price of the gift item.
+MCOs may provide promotional gifts valued at or under fifteen dollars (\$15) per individual gift and no more than a cumulative annual value of seventy-five dollars (\$75) to potential MCO enrollees.
+MCOs may distribute promotional gifts valued at more than fifteen dollars (\$15) to current enrollees only.
+A gift worth fifteen dollars (\$15) or less must be based on the retail purchase price of the gift item.
 The MCO must not provide gifts to providers for the purpose of distributing them potential enrollees, unless such gifts are placed in the providers' office common areas and are available to all patients.

-G. Gifts for Current Enrollees
+Gifts for Current Enrollees

-The MCO may solicit its currently enrolled enrollees for participation in MCO health-related activities or MCO surveys.
-The MCO may provide gifts valued at \$50 or less per enrollee per gift to encourage enrollee attendance or participation in MCO health-related activities or MCO surveys.
+The MCO may solicit its curren enrollees for participation in MCO health-related activities or MCO surveys, as identified by the Department of Health and Human Services (DHHS) Office of Inspector General (OIG).
+The MCO may provide gifts valued at one hundred dollars (\$100) or less per enrollee per gift to encourage enrollee attendance or participation in MCO health-related activities or MCO surveys.
 Enrollee gifts may not be converted to cash.

-The MCO must not exceed the total annual limit of \$250 per each enrollee for all gifts.
+The MCO must not exceed the total annual limit of three hundred fifty dollars (\$350) per each enrollee for all gifts.
 BMS must provide prior approval of all monetary and non-monetary compensation provided to enrollees in exchange for participating in any MCO activities.